-Hearing complaints from people around including many pet parents about seeing poop lying around on the road corners because their pet parents apparently didn’t think it was their responsibility to pick it up after their dog.
+Hearing complaints from people around including many pet parents about seeing poop lying around on the road corners because their pet parents apparently didn’t think it was their responsibility and avoid picking it up after their dog.
 There is a very strict law in many countries to always scoop after your pet poops.

 Have you ever thought how much of the poop lying around is unhygienic for us and other living?
 This can start causing serious health issues for everyone around more than anything else to be concerned about.
-Your pet’s feces contains lots of bacteria (obviously not the healthy one), parasites and pathogens which eventually contaminate the soil and get washed off by water, ruining the waters as well.
+Your pet’s feces contain lots of bacteria (obviously not the healthy one), parasites, and pathogens.
+Which eventually contaminates the soil and gets washed off by water, ruining the waters as well.

 Walking over poop and smelling it everywhere you go isn’t great and fancy.
 Having a trail of poop that was stuck under your shoe and leaving prints of it around can be annoying for you as well as others.
 This will further ruin floors, cars and carpets.
 This doesn’t make things easy for anyone and in the end it’s just GROSSS…

 In many states and municipalities, pet parents are forcibly required to scoop up after their pets’ poop job.
 Dog bags are cheap, portable and widely available (or just use paper bags from the grocery store).
 This law is to make sure the pet parents take up enough responsibility for everything that their pets do, including scooping their poop.